Aquamarine | Blue Green Variety of the Mineral Beryl

 3. Aquamarine Stone Healing Properties

 5. Aquamarine | Our Collection

 Aquamarine which is the modern birthstone for the month of March is the blue green variety of the mineral beryl.
 Light blue coloured gemstones are the most highly sought after but the vast majority are heat treated which enhances the colour.

 Blue topaz which is also frequently heated can sometimes be mistaken for aquamarine.
 Without careful inspection it can be difficult to tell one from the other.
 One main difference is that aquamarine is considerably more expensive and stones in large sizes are pretty rare.

 Meghan Markle wore an aquamarine cocktail ring on her wedding day that once belonged to Diana Princess of Wales.
 Queen Elizabeth II has a Brazilian aquamarine tiara, necklace and earrings all of which feature large rectangular shaped stones set with diamonds.
 The necklace and earrings were given to her in 1953 by the president of Brazil as a gift to celebrate her coronation.
 In 1957 a tiara was designed to match the aquamarine necklace and earrings and a year later she received a bracelet and brooch to complete the set.

 Aquamarine cocktail ring (click to enlarge)

-Although aquamarine is best known as the birthstone for the month of March, bloodstone and jasper may be used as alternatives.
+Although best known as the birthstone for the month of March, bloodstone and jasper can be used as alternatives.

-The aquamarine crystal in our photo at the top of this page which is from Brazil is on display in the Smithsonian National Museum of Natural History, Washington D.C.
-Clicking the photo redirects to the original full size image.
+The aquamarine in our photo at the top of this page (from Brazil) is on display in the Smithsonian National Museum of Natural History, Washington D.C.
+Clicking the photo redirects to the original non-compressed image.
 Photograph by Stone Mania ©.
-The second photo comes from an article in the magazine Elle regarding the aquamarine ring being worn by Megan Markle which once belonged to Princess Diana.